explo-fees/speleo-OWDL/README.rst

 So, I diverted the reference of OWVL to OWDL.

 The Speleo-OWDL project allows to retrieve information from the caves, but also rainfall data by using the API provided by NetAtmo.
-Thanks to these Unofficial Informats[#]_ of their collaboration.
+Thanks to these Unofficial Informants [#]_ of their collaboration.
 Finally, the data is used to correlate events using TICK-stack [#]_, Telegram, InfluxDB, Chronograph, Kapacitor.

 The aim of this tool is to :